 or if all parties consent, may dispose of the action finally and without appeal in a summary manner.

-(2) An application under paragraph (1) shall be made by summons supported by affidavit verifying the facts upon which the application is based.
+(2) An application under subrule (1) shall be made by summons supported by affidavit verifying the facts upon which the application is based.

 (3) Unless the Court otherwise directs, an affidavit for the purposes of this Rule may contain statements of information or belief with the sources and grounds thereof.